NVIDIAGameWorks/toolkit-remix/docs/remix-overview.md

 The renderer also knows how to swap out the old game stuff with new and improved things from an RTX Remix Mod that you put in a special folder.
 It keeps track of what's what using special codes (hash IDs) so it knows what to change in the game as you play.

 Finally, using  the RTX Remix Toolkit, you are able to easily make and add new game objects, materials, and lights.
-And since it's built on NVIDIA Omniverse ecosystem, you'll have lots of cool tools to make your game look even better.
+And since it's built on the NVIDIA Omniverse ecosystem, you'll have lots of cool tools to make your game look even better.

 <!----- ON HOLD - Need to figure out how to handle this section